DragonRidersUnite/book/src/04-target-practice.md

 The one new line is where we push a new target into `args.state.targets` from `#spawn_target`.
 That'll make a new target appear in a random location whenever we hit another.

-Play the game a bit and see how feels.
+Play the game a bit and see how it feels.
 Is there anything that can be adjusted or improved?
 What if you adjust the formula for `#spawn_target`?
 How does that feel with targets spawning close or further away?

 ## Score Tracking